Pavan-220405/Mail-SMS-Phishing-Spam-Classifier/README.md

 To evaluate performance, the following metrics were used:
 - **Accuracy Score**
 - **Precision Score**
+- **F1 score**
 ---

+## Observations and Analyis:
+- The **Voting Classifier** achieved the **highest precision (0.957),** making it well-suited for applications where minimizing false positives (ham marked as spam) is crucial.
+- However, its F1 score (0.59) indicates that the model may not be balancing precision and recall effectively — it might be missing some spam messages (lower recall).
+- The LSTM model, on the other hand, achieved a much higher F1 score (0.90), suggesting it captures contextual and sequential patterns better than traditional ML models, thus improving recall and overall balance.

+### **Reason for the difference:**
+- Machine Learning models, especially TF-IDF-based ones, treat words as independent features, ignoring word order.
+This limits their ability to understand subtle linguistic cues.
+- LSTM networks, however, leverage **sequence learning** — capturing **dependencies** between words — which leads to better recall and a higher F1 score, despite slightly lower precision.
+---

 ## Conclusion
-The project successfully demonstrates the effectiveness of both **classical ML** and **neural network-based** approaches in spam detection.
+This project successfully demonstrates the complementary strengths of both classical ML and neural network-based approaches in spam detection.
-- The **Voting Classifier** achieved the highest **precision (0.975)**, making it ideal for scenarios where false positives (ham marked as spam) must be minimized.
+- The **Voting Classifier** achieved excellent **precision**, ideal for precision-critical applications.
-- The **LSTM model** captured sequential dependencies in text, slightly improving overall accuracy.
+- The **LSTM** model achieved a superior **F1 score**, making it better for **balanced spam filtering** where both spam detection and ham preservation matter.
 This end-to-end approach can be extended to **email filtering**, **social media moderation**, and other **text classification** domains.

 ---